viralk/finest-form/README.md

         └── finest-form.js
 ```

-To start using Finest-Form you must include the relative css and js files in your project.
+To start using Finest-Form you need to include the relative css and js files in your project.
 The files ready to be included are located inside the `dist/` folder.
 The files are available in standard and minified version.
 In the `src` folder you can find the sass file in which you can customize the sizing and appearance of the elements.
 Further instructions are located in the sass file.

 ## Compatibility